Seventh-Circle-Canonn/SVN-ED-Orrery/README.md

 This project requires Python 3.
 You can install the required libraries using pip:

-Bashpip install -r requirements.txt
+pip install -r requirements.txt

 Dependencies: pygame, numpy, requests, datetime.

 Run the Simulation:

-Bashpython main.py
+python main.py

+NOTE:  I run it in VSCode.
+Can be turned into .exe via pyinstaller.

 Controls: